* Clover *

 She tried to smooth her skirt and unruly red strands at the same time before maneuvering to the end of the bar top, far, far away from Mason.

-“Hi,” Aurora flipped her hair, addressing two suited men, “Can we squeeze in to order?”
+“Hi,” Aurora flipped her hair, addressing two suited men, “Can we squeeze in to place an order?”

 Both men were attractive in their own way.
 They were drinking IPA’s, looking bored as hell.